Our Current Project work includes:

-BBC Children in Need are supporting CLEAR for three years (November 2018 to October 2021) to provide therapy for 50 children a year.
+BBC Children in Need are supporting CLEAR for three years (November 2018 to October 2021) to provide therapy for children.
 CLEAR are focussing support on children under five as there is no other funded provision for this group.

 Office of the Police and Crime Commissioner - Devon and Cornwall

 CLEAR receives an annual grant from the Office of the Police and Crime Commissioner Devon and Cornwall to support the victims of reported domestic abuse and sexual violence.

 CLEAR is a specialist support partner for Who Dares Works, helping people who have experienced abuse, violence and other traumatic events, the impact of which is preventing people from moving forwards into jobs, training and education, and job-search.
 We provide support through EMDR therapy, trauma-focused CBT, person-centred counselling and adult pyscho-education.

 Led and managed by Active Plus, Who Dares Works is supported with investment from the National Lottery Community Fund and the European Social Fund.
 Originally planned for the period from April 2017 to December 2019 the project has recently been promised further funding until December 2021.

 A considerable amount of our children and young people’s therapy work is funded through direct purchasing from schools and the local authority social care teams.

 Therapy and counselling for all age ranges can also be purchased directly.

 Tesco bags of help provided support for CLEAR Ideas our co-production group made up of young people who have experienced our services

 The money raised from the sale of the reusable Bag for Life is used to fund local projects across Britain